bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 We then headed to Somnath, reached  there around the afternoon.
 After checking in at Hotel Sagar Darshan, a guesthouse managed by the Reliance Foundation, we were greeted with stunning views of the Arabian Sea.
 This hotel offers a spectacular view, and you can spend hours in the evening watching the tides and enjoying the magnificent sunset.

 After freshening up, we headed straight to the Somnath Mahadev Darshan, which is just a walking distance from the hotel.
-We performed the Rudrabhishek in the old Somnath Temple, built by Rani Ahilya Bai Holkar, and then sought blessings from Mahadev in the main grand temple, which was built in the 1950s by Sardar Vallabhbhai Patel.
+We performed the Rudrabhishek in the old Somnath Temple, built by Rani Ahilya Bai Holkar in 1780s, and then sought blessings from Mahadev in the main grand temple, which was built in the 1950s by Sardar Vallabhbhai Patel.

 In the evening, we spent hours at the coast of the Arabian Sea, marveling at the grandeur of the Somnath Temple.
 We clicked many breathtaking pictures of the temple and its surroundings.